kdayns/brewarm/readme.md

 ## features
 * uses csv format
-* reading temperature from linux sysfs filesystem
+* reading temperature from linux sysfs using kernel driver
+* software fallback using w1 device rw file in sysfs
 * oversampling to increase accuracy
 * graphing multiple sensors on web ui using built in web server
 * logging can be paused but only for last session